 Encourage less-structured professional development opportunities like continuing education, outside employee resource groups dedicated to young professionals, women’s leadership, and other culturally-relevant factors.
 Make sure your leadership team reflects diversity as well by hiring and promoting diverse candidates into those roles.

 While these are all great ways to promote workplace diversity, it’s always important to set a good example from the top down.
 When the C-suite is directly involved in workplace diversity programs or initiatives to improve inclusion, employees take notice.
-As the Harvard Business Review notes, CEOs in particular can help their company attract the best – and most diverse – talent by being involved in diversity promotion.
-Above all, prioritizing workplace diversity through intentional, focused employee engagement programs has a direct impact on employee satisfaction, performance, retention, communicates your company's core values and bolsters your brand identity and reputation.
+CEOs in particular can help their company attract the best – and most diverse – talent by being involved in diversity promotion.
+Above all, prioritizing workplace diversity through intentional, focused, employee engagement programs has a direct impact on employee satisfaction, performance, retention, communicates your company's core values and bolsters your brand identity and reputation.